NHOrus/srwq-compilation/disc-2/episode-04.md

 "Sorry, trust is at a premium in my line of work.
 Just make sure you get something useful from all this 'cooperation', then we'll see if G-Force really is worth the scraps the High Intellect throws at it."

 You run past and look the new arrival up and down.
-"Dammit, I don't recognise you at all...Tell me you're from a sane world, with proper giant robots and food made out of pork scratchings and pig dung extract."
+"Dammit, I don't recognise you at all...
+Tell me you're from a sane world, with proper giant robots and food made out of pork scratchings and pig dung extract."

 The woman looks behind her as the Limo Raider drives away.
-"I'm sorry, but I'm still trying to take all of this in...I'm Akane Ardygun, I'm a Trailer...You know what a Trailer is, right?"
+"I'm sorry, but I'm still trying to take all of this in...
+I'm Akane Ardygun, I'm a Trailer...
+You know what a Trailer is, right?"

-"Ugh....Something rednecks live in?"
+"Ugh...
+Something rednecks live in?"

 The young woman sighs.

 "It's the same all over, Akane.
 Chill out, we're at least 50% less likely to molest you than those other guys.
 Thats a start, right?"
-BSRaven !!pZhu/eJf6iW Thu 25 Mar 2010 22:10:55 No.4755708 Report
->>4755695
-Science is Irish isn't he?

-...He might still be SCIENCE!ing y'know.
-It's 7:10pm here in UKland.
-Gilliam Yaeger !q0uEtog.ao Thu 25 Mar 2010 22:11:55 No.4755712 Report
->>4755704
-We made the right choice.
-BSRaven !!pZhu/eJf6iW Thu 25 Mar 2010 22:12:55 No.4755715 Report
->>4755704
->50% less likely

-Well that's one hell of a lie.
-We're more likely to lesrape because Katina.
-Anonymous Thu 25 Mar 2010 22:12:55 No.4755716 Report
->>4755704
-Yay!
-Akane Ardygun!

-Our luck hasn't failed us yet!
-Goddamn Sandwitches Thu 25 Mar 2010 22:12:55 No.4755717 Report
->>4755704
->Akane Ardygun

-NICE.
-Anonymous Thu 25 Mar 2010 22:13:55 No.4755728 Report
-Quoted By: >>4755732 >>4755733
-What's she from?
-Anonymous Thu 25 Mar 2010 22:14:55 No.4755732 Report
->>4755728
-SRW W. One of the originals.
-Goddamn Sandwitches Thu 25 Mar 2010 22:14:55 No.4755733 Report
->>4755728
-SRW W.
-Anonymous Thu 25 Mar 2010 22:23:55 No.4755782 Report
-Quoted By: >>4755795
-So... we've picked up one of the Ardyguns...
-Hmmm.
-How did she get down here?
-Zeta Zaku Thu 25 Mar 2010 22:25:55 No.4755794 Report
->>4755704
-AKANE.
-YES.
-Now to commence with boob jokes around her.

-Though we're kind of lacking in stuff she can do, since we don't have any warships yet.
-Gilliam Yaeger !q0uEtog.ao Thu 25 Mar 2010 22:25:55 No.4755795 Report
->>4755782
-Escape pod.

-Although now I wonder who the other guy was...Ah well, can't be anyone important.
-Sciencegar Sciencebolt Thu 25 Mar 2010 22:27:55 No.4755814 Report
-Quoted By: >>4755831
+---

-"Warter, Warter...Nope, doesn't ring a bell."
+"Warter, Warter...
+Nope, doesn't ring a bell."

 "The Gutsy Geoid Guard?
 The Space Knights?
 Mithril?"

-"....Do you know the Divine Crusaders?
+"...Do you know the Divine Crusaders?
 The Inspectors?
 The Shadow Mirrors?"

 Akane grunts in annoyance.
 "We must be from completely different worlds..."